PaCo: Preconditions Attributed to Commonsense Knowledge: Introduction

-In cognitive studies, the \emph{theory of affordance}~\cite{affordance,chemero2003outline} suggests that understanding the circumstances in which an action or fact is possible or impossible is a key aspect of human intelligence.
-For example, a glass may be used for drinking water, under an (implicit) assumption that water is in normal temperature, but it would generally not be used if the glass is shattered.
-Accordingly, we argue that for an NLP reasoner to understand \CSn, it should comprehend the contextual \textit{\MCQs} associated with commonsense facts.
-Such contextual \MCQs can naturally be categorized into two classes: the ones that \emph{enable} the facts, and the ones that \emph{disable} them.
+In cognitive studies, the \emph{theory of affordance}~\cite{affordance,chemero2003outline} suggests that understanding the circumstances in which an action or \fact is possible or impossible is a key aspect of human intelligence.
+For example, a glass may be used for drinking water, under an implicit assumption that the water is at normal temperature, but may not if the glass is shattered.
+Accordingly, we argue that for an NLP reasoner to understand \CSn, it should comprehend the contextual \textit{\MCQs} associated with commonsense \facts.
+Such contextual \MCQs can naturally be categorized into two classes: the ones that \emph{enable} the \facts, and the ones that \emph{disable} them \cite{fikes1971strips, hobbs2005toward}.